marciorasf/docker-fundamentals/README.md

 #### Attach to running container

 After start a container in dettached mode, it may be necessary to attach to it again.
-To do it use the **attach** command:
+To do it, use the **attach** command:

 ```bash
 docker attach <container_name|container_id>